canonical/open-documentation-academy/multipass/Linux.md

 <a href="#heading--next-steps"><h2 id="heading--next-steps">Next steps</h2></a>

 Congratulations!
 You now have the skills you need to use Multipass proficiently.
-There’s more to learn about Multipass and its capabilities - check out our [how-to guides](https://multipass.run/docs/how-to-guides) for ideas and for help with your project.
+There's more to learn about Multipass and its capabilities - check out our [how-to guides](https://multipass.run/docs/how-to-guides) for ideas and for help with your project.
 Our [reference page](https://multipass.run/docs/reference) contains definitions of key concepts, a complete CLI command reference, settings options and more.

-Let us know what you’re able to get done with Multipass!
+Let us know what you're able to get done with Multipass!

 -------------------------